-Important things you should keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. • If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan, your FEHB Plan will be First/Primary payor of any Benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
-See Section 9 Coordinating benefits with other coverage. • The calendar year deductible is \$500 per person (\$500 per person for Self Plus One, or \$1000 per Self and Family) for the Standard Option.
+- Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan, your FEHB Plan will be First/Primary payor of any Benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
+See Section 9 Coordinating benefits with other coverage. - The calendar year deductible is \$1,000 per person (\$1,000 per person for Self Plus One, or \$2,000 per Self and Family) for the Standard Option.
 The calendar year deductible applies to all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. • We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
+We added "Deductible Applies" to show when the calendar year deductible does apply. - We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
 See Section 5(c) for inpatient hospital benefits.
-We do not cover the dental procedure unless it is described below. • Be sure to read Section 4, Your costs for covered services , for valuable information about how cost- sharing works.
+We do not cover the dental procedure unless it is described below. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.

-Benefit Description You Pay Accidental injury benefit High Option Standard Option We cover restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth.
+Benefit Description Accidental injury benefit You Pay Standard Option We cover restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth.
 The need for these services must result from an accidental injury.
-Nothing.
-20% coinsurance.
-Dental benefit High Option Standard Option
+25% coinsurance, Deductible Applies Dental benefit Standard Option We have no other dental benefits.
+All Charges